brunosilvapontes/research-thermal-sensing/README.md

   This paper addresses this challenge through the usage of a low resolution ther- mal sensor and machine learning techniques, discussing the feasibility of low cost and privacy protecting solutions.
 We evaluated decision tree models in two tasks of human-sensing, presence and posture recognition, using data of different days and volunteers.
 We also contribute by providing public domain datasets, collected in a bedroom and a bathroom, which are described in this paper.

 ## Keywords
-Household Monitoring, Human-Sensing, Machine Learning, Pri- vacy, Thermal Sensors, Low Resolution.
+Household Monitoring, Human-Sensing, Machine Learning, Privacy, Thermal Sensors, Low Resolution.

 # Repository
 ## Code-Arduino